ChemAxon/calculations-aws-examples/cli/README.md

 and `nmr-lambda-examples`.
 Scripts
 use all declared dependencies with **no** cherry picking, referring them directly from Gradle cache.
 The created scripts are **not** portable.

-Invoke with your ChemAxon Hub credentials and with the directory containing `license.cxl` file:
+Invoke with your ChemAxon Hub credentials:

 ``` bash
 ./gradlew -PcxnHubUser=<YOUR_PASS_EMAIL> -PcxnHubPass=<YOUR_HUB_API_KEY> :cli:createScripts